nasa/astrobee/localization/sparse_mapping/readme.md

 submaps) large maps can be made from smaller or damaged ones within reasonable time.

-All these operations should be performed on maps with SURF features.
+All these operations should be applied on maps with SURF features.
-Hence the general approach for building maps is to create small SURF maps using the command:
+Hence, the general approach for building large maps is to create small SURF maps using the command:

     build_map -feature_detection -feature_matching -track_building    \